GabrielBuzik/Efficient-Risk-Management-Solution/README.md

 Given a hedging strategy, the distribution of a cashflow as well as the total distribution of cashflow values will alter.

 Now there are **four** hedging strategies available.
-Each involves using derivative instruments.
+Each involves using **derivative instruments**.
 Also, the user should be informed about the prices of those derivatives.
-The best pricing is provided by Bloomberg services.
-Or the company should ask any investment bank for indicative pricing.
+The best pricing is provided by **Bloomberg services**.
+Or the company should ask any **investment bank** for indicative pricing.

 Strategies: